Log in for prices and ordering

 Jo Landron Muscadet Sèvre et Maine Les Houx 2021

 Biodynamic.
 Les Houx, in La Haye-Fouassière, is one of Landron’s oldest vineyards.
-The mature, low-yielding vines are rooted in shallow sandy/clay soils, rich in quartz and shot through with iron (which gives the wine a flinty nature) over a bedrock of gneiss and clay.
-It's brilliant terroir that gives a denser, fleshier, more complex style of Muscadet.
-Harvested by hand and fermented with indigenous yeasts, including a portion in amphora, the wine aged on its lees for 12 to 14 months before bottling.
+The mature, low-yielding vines are rooted in shallow sandy/clay soils, rich in quartz and shot through with iron, which gives the wine a flinty nature.
+The bedrock is gneiss and clay.
+It’s a brilliant terroir that gives a denser, fleshier, more complex style of Muscadet.
+Although more opulent and layered than Landron’s other wines, this parcel's rocky, acid soils impart a balancing freshness, even in warmer years.

 “The yields were cut in half in 2021, the result of the frost of course.
 Of note, this cuvée parcellaire has seen élevage in amphorae.
 Tasted after some rather plump wines from the warm 2020 and 2022 vintages this displays similarly bright aromatics, with notes of lightly musky white peach and crushed pebbles, but there is a much greater sense of energy and completeness on the palate.
 To be straight it feels delicately formed and a little loose, but it is nicely constructed, a core of musky peach and bitter herbs set within a frame of light acid and good grip which persists in the finish.”

-91 points, Chris Kissack, The Wine Advocate
+91 points, Chris Kissack, winedoctor.com

 Jo Landron Muscadet Sèvre et Maine Les Houx 2021